Mantaro/MantaroBot/src/main/resources/assets/languages/README.md

 If this way is too complicated for you scroll a little bit down and there is an alternative and more easy way.

  - Create a Github account
-   - We would prefer you to also join [Mantaro Hub](https://discord.gg/ppKeqqh) and contact either MrLar#2565 or Kodehawa#3457.
+   - We would prefer you to also join [Mantaro Hub](https://discord.gg/ppKeqqh) and contact Kodehawa#3457.

  - Fork Mantaro's Repository.